dbpedia/RDF2text-GAN/README.md

 *The augmented raw json data, which was created by delexicalizing the enriched WebNLG corpus then relexicalizing the corpus with new entities, can be found here.*

-*The relexicalization script can be found here*
+*The relexicalization script can be found here[a_link](https://github.com/ThiagoCF05/webnlg/blob/synthetic/synthetic.py)*

 ### 2) Pre-training